joemasilotti/UI-Testing-Cheat-Sheet/README.md

 start.pressForDuration(0, thenDragToCoordinate: finish)
 ````

-### Pushing and Popping View Controller
+### Pushing and Popping View Controllers

-Test if a view controller got pushed onto the navigation stack.
+Test if a view controller was pushed onto the navigation stack.

 ```swift
 app.buttons["More Info"].tap()